-■ SCV system: the set of procedures and measures with which a bank can compile the SCV file and ensure its quality, calculate eligible and covered amounts (partly for inclusion in DGS reports, among other things) and perform resolution-related activities using a method determined by DNB and within a period set by DNB.
+- SCV file: a data set that complies with the structure described in Section 2 of the SCV Policy Rule.
+The SCV file contains the single customer views of all depositors at a bank4.
+A bank uses the SCV system to compile the SCV file and overviews derived from it. - SCV system: the set of procedures and measures with which a bank can compile the SCV file and ensure its quality, calculate eligible and covered amounts (partly for inclusion in DGS reports, among other things) and perform resolution-related activities using a method determined by DNB and within a period set by DNB.

-The definition of these terms is set out in the SCV Policy Rule.
+The definition of these terms is set out in the SCV Policy Rule5.